 AAMC News & Notes

-A Message from the AAMC President: Fall 2020
+A Message from the AAMC President: Winter 2021

-I wish you all good health, safety, and well-being wherever you are sheltering in place, and I look forward to seeing you back on campus when it is safe.
+I wish you all continued good health, safety, and well-being, and I look forward to meeting again when it is safe for us to gather.

 Viji Nakka-Cammauf, MA ’82